hash-im-table/portfolio/README.md

 # The Purpose of this Portfolio
-This (under-construction) portfolio is a place for me to showcase my Web & Game Development experiments in `Unity`, `Unreal` and `Blender`.
+This (under-construction) portfolio is a place for me to showcase my Web & Game Development experiments.
 The portfolio, is very much a WIP and will be updated regularly!

   * [Game Development Experiments](#game-development-experiments)
     + [Building my own collision detection system.](#building-my-own-collision-detection-system)